-- A2.12 Paragraph 13(a) of Schedule 1 to the Regulations requires that only profits realised at the balance sheet date are included in the profit and loss account, a requirement modified from that in Article 3.1(c)(aa) of the Fourth Directive which refers to profits made at the balance sheet date. - A2.13 Paragraph 39 of Schedule 1 to the Regulations allows that investment property and living animals and plants that may under international accounting standards be held at fair value, may also be held at fair value in Companies Act accounts. - A2.14 Paragraph 40(2) of Schedule 1 to the Regulations then requires that, in general, movements in the value of financial instruments, investment properties or living animals or plants are recognised in the profit and loss account, notwithstanding the usual restrictions allowing only realised profits and losses to be included in the profit and loss account.
-Paragraph 40 of Schedule 1 to the Regulations thereby overrides the requirements of Paragraph 13(a) of Schedule 1.
+- A2.12 Paragraph 13(a) of Schedule 1 to the Regulations requires that only profits realised at the balance sheet date are included in the profit and loss account, a requirement modified from that in Article 3.1(c)(aa) of the Fourth Directive 17 which refers to profits 'made' at the balance sheet date. - A2.13 Paragraph 39 of Schedule 1 to the Regulations allows that investment property and living animals and plants that may under international accounting standards be held at fair value, may also be held at fair value in Companies Act accounts.

-11 Assets of an entity which are intended for use on a continuing basis in the entity's activities.
+16 Assets of an entity which are intended for use on a continuing basis in the entity's activities.

-12 European Commission, Council Directive 78/660/EEC.
+17 European Commission, Council Directive 78/660/EEC.

-- A2.15 Entities measuring investment properties, living animals or plants, or financial instruments at fair value should note that they may transfer such amounts to a separate non-distributable reserve instead of carrying them forward in retained earnings but are not required to do so.
-Presenting fair value movements that are not distributable profits in a separate reserve may assist with the identification of profits available for that purpose. - A2.16 Entities should also continue to note that whether profits are available for distribution and this edition must be determined in accordance with applicable law.
-Entities may also refer to the Technical Release 02/10 Guidance on Realised and Distributable Profits under the Companies Act 2006 issued by the Institute of Chartered Accountants in England and Wales and the Institute of Chartered Accountants of Scotland or any successor
+- A2.14 Paragraph 40(2) of Schedule 1 to the Regulations then requires that, in general, movements in the value of financial instruments, investment properties or living animals or plants are recognised in the profit and loss account, notwithstanding the usual restrictions allowing only realised profits and losses to be included in the profit and loss account.
+Paragraph 40 of Schedule 1 to the Regulations thereby overrides the requirements of Paragraph 13(a) of Schedule 1. - A2.15 Entities measuring investment properties, living animals or plants, or financial instruments at fair value should note that they may transfer such amounts to a separate non-distributable reserve instead of carrying them forward in retained earnings but are not required to do so.
+Presenting fair value movements that are not distributable profits in a separate reserve may assist with the identification of profits available for that purpose. - A2.16 Entities should also continue to note that whether profits are available for distribution must be determined in accordance with applicable law.
+Entities may also refer to the Technical Release 02/10 Guidance on Realised and Distributable Profits under the Companies Act 2006 issued by the Institute of Chartered Accountants in England and Wales and the Institute of Chartered Accountants of Scotland or any successor document, to determine profits available for distribution.